sui-foundation/sui-demo-day-hk/README.md

 3. Fill out the information on the [Registration Template Form](./REGISTRATION_TEMPLATE.md), and change the file name to your project name, so that the file name is of the form `[your project name].md`.

-4. Open a pull request from your fork to the `registrations` branch of this repository to submit the filled out registration template form.
+4. Open a pull request from your fork to the `main` branch of this repository to submit the filled out registration template form.
 Registration PR's will be merged regularly and once merged, the project will be considered registered for the Demo Day event.

 ## Contest Structure